 Guidelines to the public:

-- Practice good personal hygiene.
-Frequent hand washing, coughing into an elbow, avoid touching the face.
+- Practice frequent hand washing, coughing into an elbow, avoid touching the face.

 - Socially distance.
 Protect those who might not recover as easily.

 - Wear a mask in public (make your own here).

 - Find frequently asked questions about the COVID-19 vaccine here.

 - Sign up to receive the vaccine here.
 Vaccines are available in the panhandle for anyone now 12 and older.
 Anyone desiring a vaccine can schedule register at https://vaccinate.ne.gov/.
 GNMSS is offering vaccinations on Tuesdays.
 All the pharmacies in Alliance are now taking most of the appointments in Alliance, along with Alliance Children’s clinic offering vaccinations!
 Links can be found at www.pphd.org on the home page.

 - People with serious underlying medical conditions such as: heart disease, lung disease, and diabetes are at higher risk